-Do the following exercises for forty-five seconds, but resting only fifteen seconds between each one.
+Do the following exercises for 45 seconds each, resting only 15 seconds between each exercise.
 When you complete the circuit, rest for one minute and then repeat the circuit two more times.

-- Burpees: Both hated and loved at the same time, this full-body exercise is a great start to your circuit (and it gets a real tough one out of the way early on).
-If you are feeling really strong, perform chest-to-the-floor burpees.
+Burpees: Both hated and loved at the same time, this full-body exercise is a great start to your circuit (and it gets a tough one out of the way early on).
+Click here to learn how to do burpees.

-- Squats with Shoulder Presses: This multi-muscle exercise works both your upper and lower body, not to mention your core.
-Keep your abdominals tight throughout the full forty-five seconds and be sure to press the weights overhead as you are coming up from your squat.
+Resistance Band Overhead Squat Press: This multi-muscle exercise works both your upper and lower body, not to mention your core.
+Keep your abdominals tight throughout the full 45 seconds and be sure to push the resistance band overhead as you are coming up from your squat.
+Here’s how to do it.

-- Renegade Rows with Push-ups: Perform a push-up between each one-arm row.
-Working opposing muscle groups is a great way to get more bang for your buck in a shorter amount of time.
+Kettlebell Renegade Rows: Working opposing muscle groups is a great way to get more bang for your buck in a shorter amount of time.
 This exercise can be modified and done on your knees rather than your toes.
+Click here to learn how to do it.

-- Alternating Reverse or Forward Lunges with Bicep Curls: With this exercise, you have the option of doing either forward lunges or reverse lunges.
-Some people find forward lunges bother their knees.
+Alternating Forward or Reverse Lunges with Bicep Curls: With this exercise, you have the option of doing either forward lunges or reverse lunges.
+Some people find that forward lunges bother their knees.
 Reverse lunges are still effective and when paired with bicep curls, it certainly will not feel any easier.
+Here’s how to do a reverse lunge.

-- Mountain Climbers: Do not make the mistake of popping your butt in the air while doing mountain climbers.
-Maintain a perfect push-up position while bringing your knees all the way into your chest as fast as you can.
+Mountain Climbers: Don’t make the mistake of popping your butt in the air while doing mountain climbers.
+Maintain a perfect pushup position while bringing your knees all the way into your chest as fast as you can.
+Here’s how to do them.

-- Tricep Push-ups: Unlike traditional push-ups, your arms and elbows will be close to your body—close enough that the inside of your arms brush against your body as you lower yourself to the ground.
+Tricep Push-ups: Unlike traditional push-ups, your arms and elbows will be close to your body — close enough that the inside of your arms brush against your body as you lower yourself to the ground.
 Try them first with your knees on the ground.
 As you get stronger, perform them on your toes like a regular push-up.
+Here’s how to do a tricep push-up.

-- Box Jumps: Use a step/bench/box that is at least a foot high and jump up onto it and then jump off of it.
-Go as fast as you can while maintaining perfect form as you land.
+Box Jumps: Use a step/bench/box that is at least a foot high and jump up onto it and then jump off of it.
 Be sure that you are landing completely on top without your heels hanging off the edge.
-You also want to focus on using your abs to bring your knees up when you jump up onto the platform.
+For more info, click here to learn how to do a box jump.